grycap/im/doc/source/REST.rst

    If success, it is returned a list of URIs of the new virtual machines.
 The ``context`` parameter is optional and is a flag to specify if the contextualization step will be launched just after the VM addition.
-Accetable values: yes, no, true, false, 1 or 0.
+Acceptable values: yes, no, true, false, 1 or 0.
 If not specified the flag is set to True.
    The result is JSON format has the following format::

     {